yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App obtains response

-Once Client App's own redirect_uri is returned in a redirect 3xx directive, the traversal is complete.
+Once Client App's own redirect_uri is returned in a redirect 3xx directive, the traversal of OAuth Brokers is complete.

 Client App SHALL proceed according to OAuth to exchange code for tokens, or handle error responses.